 Page used to be a sleepy town in northern Arizona that very few people knew about.

 Then photos of Horseshoe Bend and Antelope Canyon popped up online and thousands of tourists from all over the world started making their way to this place.

-Today, Page is one of the most popular destinations in the Southwest and one of the most popular places to visit near Las Vegas by car.
+Page is one of the most popular places to visit in northern Arizona and one of the most popular places to visit near Las Vegas by car.
 Visitors typically spend about 2 days in Page exploring Antelope Canyon, Horseshoe Bend and Lake Powell.